 7. An entry fee of $10 will be charged and is payable via bank transfer, PayPal, cash or cheque.
 A receipt will be sent as confirmation once the money has been received.

-8. The name of the poet must not appear on the manuscript (including the header or footer) since all poems will be considered anonymously.
+8. The name of the poet must not appear on the manuscript (including the header, footer or file name ) since all poems will be considered anonymously.

-9. Poems must be no more than 80 lines.
+9. Poems must be no more than 80 lines of text.

 10. Multiple entries are permitted, though a $10 fee applies to each poem.

 11. Please ensure you are satisfied with your poem before submitting.
-Poems that are withdrawn and subsequently resubmitted will incur a second fee.
+Poems that are resubmitted will incur a second fee.

 13. Selection will be made by the judges.
 The judges’ decision is final.
 No correspondence will be entered into.